jabberjabberjabber/koboldapi-python/README.md

 ### Templates

-The library supports custom instruction templates for different models:
+The library supports will wrap content with a detected template or a custom template:

 ```python
 from koboldapi import InstructTemplate